 Community-based participatory action research is a methodology that equitably involves community members, organizational representatives, and researchers.
 All partners participate in the process: contributing expertise, decision-making, and sharing ownership of what is produced.
-The aim of CBPR is to increase knowledge and understanding but also to integrate knowledge gained with interventions for policy or social change to benefit community members.
+The aim of CBPAR is to increase knowledge and understanding but also to integrate knowledge gained with interventions for policy or social change to benefit community members.

-There are various CBPR approaches that can be used to engage community members from initial engagement of the public to the empowering of communities that can lead to collective goals and social change.
+There are various CBPAR approaches that can be used to engage community members from initial engagement of the public to the empowering of communities that can lead to collective goals and social change.
 There may also be different levels of engagement for different stakeholders though the emphasis on collective decision-making and ownership is paramount to this process.